 b.
 When quoting from the Bible, please ensure that you have followed the copyright restrictions for the version(s) you have used.

 c.
-If you choose to include a copyright notice in your thesis, please consult Turabian, 9th ed., 388–389, for instructions on how to format the copyright page.
+If you choose to include a copyright notice in your thesis, please consult Turabian, 9th edition, 388–389, for instructions on how to format the copyright page.

 Click here to view a sample copyright page.